google/xls/docs_src/tutorials/hello_xls.md

 1. This first line declares a fn (`fn`) named "`hello_xls`".
-This function accepts an array of eight characters (u8) called `hello_string`, and returns no value (the return type would be listed after the argument list's closing parenthesis and the function-opening curly brace, if the function returned a value).
+This function accepts an array of eight characters (u8) called `hello_string`, and returns no value (the return type would be specified after the argument list's closing parenthesis and before the function-opening curly brace, if the function returned a value).
-2. This second line invokes the built-in `trace!` directive, passing it the function's input string, and throws away the result (assignment to `_`);
+2. This second line invokes the built-in `trace!` directive, passing it the function's input string, and throws away the result (assignment to `_`).
-3. This final line terminates the function, exiting with the empty return value `()`, representing an empty tuple.
+3. The final line terminates the function, exiting with the empty return value `()`, representing an empty tuple.

 ## 3. Say hello, XLS!